NickBot-dev/Creating-VMs-Azure/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create Resource Group
+- Create a Resource Group
-- Step 2
+- Create a Windows 10 Virtual Machine (VM) and select the previously created Resource Group.
+Allow it to create a new Virtual Network (Vnet) and Subnet
-- Step 3
+- Create a Linux (Ubuntu) VM and select the previously created Resource Group and Virtual Network.
+The Windows and Linux Virtual Networks MUST BE THE SAME.
-- Step 4
+- Specify Credentials and click "Review and Create"

 <h2>Deployment and Configuration Steps</h2>